kyle8581/hyungjoo-hompage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Dialogue Systems
-  - Computational Linguistics
+  - Task-Oriented Dialgues
-  - Information Retrieval
+  - Commonsense Reasoning

 # Education to show in About widget
 education: